Patient Care Transfer Techniques

 10. Patients may use slide boards for more effortless transfer.

-Clinicians and patients most preferred the slide board technique for comfort and safety after becoming familiar with it.
-A sliding transfer board can benefit patients with paraplegia, lower-extremity amputation, and decreased balance or strength at the lower extremities.
+After becoming familiar with it, clinicians and patients preferred the slide board technique for comfort and safety.
+A sliding transfer board can benefit patients with paraplegia, lower-extremity amputation, and decreased balance or strength in the lower extremities.
 A patient with quadriplegia would not have the postural support or upper extremity strength to use a slide transfer board.
-A patient who can do a stand pivot transfer would not need a slide transfer board.
-A patient that cannot follow commands will not benefit from a slide transfer board.
+A patient with a stand pivot transfer would not need a slide transfer board.
+A patient who cannot follow commands does not benefit from a slide transfer board.

 1. A transfer belt is placed around the patient’s hips/buttocks.